donahowe/TheaterGen/README.md

 ## Introduction
-We propose Theatergen, a tuning-free method for multi-turn consistent image generation.
-The key idea is to utilize LLM for character management with `layout` and `id`.
+We propose Theatergen, a tuning-free method for consistent multi-turn image generation.
+The key idea is to utilize LLM for character management with `layout` and `id` and customize each `character` to avoid attention leakage.
 We further propose the `CMIGBench` for evaluating the consistency in multi-turn image generation.

 ## TODO
 - [ ] Deployment with GPT interface